Gogrial State

+Gogrial Akuol comprises five Sections: Awan Mou Ring, Awan Chan Nyal, Kuac Ayok Gong, Aguok Mou Aken, and Apuk Giir Thiik/Jok Tong.
+Twic Mayardit was formerly a section in Gogrial up until the late 80’s, but is still referenced as a state today.

 History

 On 2 October 2015, President Salva Kiir issued a decree establishing 28 states in place of the 10 constitutionally established states.
 The decree established the new states largely along ethnic lines.
 A number of opposition parties and civil society groups challenged the constitutionality of the decree.
 Kiir later resolved to take it to parliament for approval as a constitutional amendment.
 In November the South Sudanese parliament empowered President Kiir to create new states.
 Gogrial State was created from part of the former Warrap State.

 Abraham Gum Makuach was appointed Governor on 24 December 2015.
 Akec Tong Aleu, the previous governor, became governor of Tonj state after the division into 28 states, paving the way for the appointment of Makuach.

 In February 2016, there were nine cabinet positions, including Governor and Deputy Governor.
 The state is required to have 21 legislators appointed to the state assembly.

 Gogrial State is the home state of President Salva Kiir.